 Their debut album, The Wiggles, sold 70,000 copies, while its single, "Here Comes a Song," sold 35,000 copies alone.
 The follow-up albums Here Comes a Song (1992), Yummy Yummy (1993), Big Red Car (1995), and Wiggly Wiggly Christmas (1996) also achieved similar success.
 Also, the Wiggles won two Australian Performing Rights Association (APRA) songwriting awards for Best Children's Song of 1994, 1995, and 1996.
 Big Red Car, Wake Up Jeff!, and Toot Toot! also won Australian Record Industry Association (ARIA) Awards for Best Children's Release in 1995, 1996, and 1998, respectively.

 The Wiggles' popularity grew even larger during the 2000s, with the Disney Channel and ABC carrying the group's television show in the U.S. In 2006, after undergoing a double-hernia operation, Page retired from the Wiggles and was replaced by Sam Moran.
 The latter part of the decade saw even more growth for the group's brand with expansions into Wiggles-themed sections in amusement parks and a partnership with the PBS Kids Sprout network.
 In 2012, the Wiggles announced it would be the last year of touring for founding members Page, Cook, and Fatt.
-The ensemble continued, however, with Field remaining alongside new members Lachlan Gillespie, Simon Pryce, and the first female Wiggle, Emma Watkins. ~ Brendan Swift
+The ensemble continued, however, with Field remaining alongside new members Lachlan Gillespie, Simon Pryce, and the first female Wiggle, Emma Watkins.
+The Wiggles 2.0 were an instant success, releasing a string of award-winning specials and albums, including Taking Off (2013), Apples & Bananas (2014), Rock & Roll Preschool (2015), and Wiggle Town (2016). ~ Brendan Swift